 - Professional Development

 Human Bequest Program

 Donating your body after death not only has great benefits for society but gives you, the donor, the knowledge that, even after death, you will continue to contribute to the education of hundreds of future health professionals.

-The James Cook University (JCU) Human Bequest Program depends entirely on the generosity of individuals who wish to donate their bodies.
+JCU's Human Bequest Program depends entirely on the generosity of individuals who wish to donate their bodies.
 The program plays an essential role in training the healthcare practitioners of tomorrow, as well as providing scientists, clinicians and surgeons with the requisite knowledge and tools to further advance modern surgery and treatment programs.

 Those considering registering for the JCU program should know that the need is great, consequently your gift will be significant and your generosity valued.

 Purpose of the JCU Bequest Program

 The Discipline of Anatomy, in the Division of Tropical Health and Medicine at JCU, runs a donor bequest program to assist in the teaching of the anatomical sciences to North Queensland’s future doctors, physiotherapists, occupational therapists, speech pathologists, nurses, pharmacists, sports scientists and practitioners, and research scientists.
 Most donations are primarily used for teaching and will be subject to dissection and examination within the Discipline of Anatomy.
 Some donations however, are used specifically for surgical and medical research.

 The use of human bodies for teaching and research is strictly governed by Government legislation, in particular the Queensland Health Transplantation and Anatomy Act 1979 and Transplantation and Anatomy Regulation 2017.

 Respect for those who have donated their body to the JCU Human Bequest Program is maintained at all times.
 The contribution that donors have made to education and science is fully acknowledged.
 The teaching facilities are situated within a restricted area, with access limited to authorised staff and students.